hashicorp/terraform-provider-tfe/website/docs/r/agent_token.html.markdown

 * `agent_pool_id` - (Required) ID of the agent pool.
 * `description` - (Required) Description of the agent token.
+* `keepers` - (Optional) Arbitrary map of values that, when changed, will trigger a new token to be generated.

 ## Attributes Reference